 Urine Drug Testing:

 Urine drug testing is acclaimed for its widespread use and generally reliable results.
-It has a relatively low potential for false positives and false negatives, given that the collection and testing procedures are collected and conducted correctly of course.
+It has a relatively low potential for false positives and false negatives, given that the collection and testing procedures are conducted correctly, of course.
 However, it’s important to consider the potential for adulteration or substitution of urine samples, as individuals may try to manipulate the results by diluting their urine or using synthetic urine products.
 Laboratories have implemented measures to detect such tampering, but it continues to remain a concern.

 Saliva Drug Testing: